yewstack/yew/website/versioned_docs/version-0.17.3/getting-started/project-setup/using-wasm-bindgen.md

 Then, run wasm-bindgen's CLI.
 This command will produce a set of files in the `--out-dir` directory containing both your app's compiled WebAssembly and a JavaScript wrapper which will load the Wasm binary and run it.
-This is necessary because browsers currently can't load WebAssembly files directly instead requiring them to be loaded via Javascript scripts.
+This is necessary because browsers currently can't load WebAssembly files directly instead requiring them to be loaded via JavaScript scripts.
 In the [build a sample app](../build-a-sample-app.md) example we want the files to be generated in the `static` folder (to do this you'll need to pass `--out-dir static` as  a flag to `wasm-bindgen`) and be called `wasm.js` and `wasm_bg.wasm` (you can do this by passing `--out-name wasm` as a flag to `wasm-bindgen`).